jov-ahn/DME-Assg1/README.md

     5. Tap on "Confirm" and verify that all inputs are reset to their default values.

 ### Bugs
-- Tapping on the clear icon in the searchbar after searching for a story does not load back the whole list of stories.
+- Tapping on the clear icon in the search bar after searching for a story does not load back the whole list of stories.
 Users will have to hit backspace IF they choose to use the clear icon.

 ## Credits